MGordon09/gcp-wiki/docs/source/connecting.rst

     If you need help resetting your password please contact a member of the NGC core bioinformatics team or NTT support staff (khushwant.sidhu@nttdata.com, martin.webster@nttdata.com).

-You will also need to set up two factor authentication on the account: see walkthrough `here <https://support.google.com/accounts/answer/185839>`_.
+You will also need to set up two factor authentication on the account: see `walkthrough <https://support.google.com/accounts/answer/185839>`_.

 You should now have access to the GCP console: